Data - CHEOPS Guest Observers Programme

-- A c.
-10 hour observation of HD93396, an evolved subgiant (magnitude V= 8).
+- 10 hr observation of HD93396, an evolved subgiant (magnitude V= 8).
 Included in the data is the transit of Kelt 11b, a hot-Jupiter with an orbital period of just under 4.74 days (see web article for further details).
 The observations were made on 9 March 2020 (PR300024_TG000101).
-Note: to find the data in the CHEOPS mission archive you will need to search for KELT- 11b)
+Note: to find the data in the CHEOPS mission archive you will need to search for KELT- 11b.

-Data simulating a selection of representative CHEOPS observations, generated using the simulation tool CHEOPSim, can be downloaded from the link given directly below.
+Data simulating a selection of representative CHEOPS observations, generated using the simulation tool CHEOPSim, can be downloaded from this link.
 The data are described in the Section 22.214.171.124 in the CHEOPS Observers Manual.
 Included in the tar files are the "raw" data, together with products that are produced by the data reduction pipline during processing.
 Please read the README file for details on the content of the tar files.
 Details of CHEOPSim can be found in Futyan et al. (2020) A&A 635, A23.

 There are number of files which contain data which is used by the data reduction pipeline.
 These so-called reference files include:

-A description of the contents of each of FITS files can be found in the Data Product Dscription Documtent which can be downloaded here.
-The files themselves are available from the CHEOPS mission archive, and can be found by querying for reference files.
+A description of the contents of each of FITS files can be found in the Data Product Description Document.
+The files themselves are available from the Mission Archive, and can be found by querying for reference files.

 Details of the CHEOPS data reduction approach and pipeline can be found in Hoyer et al. (2020) A&A, 635, A24.